Ecclesiastes Chapter 12

 The bible uses some pretty interesting “figurative language” to describe those “evil days” that eventually always come.
 And I’m not going to get overly involved, with trying to define to you, what every analogy means here, but listen to the words of God, and you can no doubt imagine what the analogies are.

-So I’m going to read from Ecclesiastes 12, verses 2 thru 7, and I’ll be adding the words, “Remember thy Creator”.
+So I’m going to read again from Ecclesiastes 12, verses 2 thru 7, and I’ll be adding the words, “Remember thy Creator” in front of each verse.
 So, here we go..

 Remember thy Creator, BEORE “the day when the keepers of the house shall tremble, and the strong men shall bow themselves, and the grinders cease, because they are few, and those that look out the window shall be darkened..”